step-security-bot/MarcAntoineRaymond_GomenHashai/README.md

 ### 🐳 Registry Modification

 Mutating webhook can also be used to enforce a common registry for all images.
-In addition to the registry, the pullPolicy and imagePullSecrets can also be enforced for all pods.
+In addition to the registry, the pullPolicy and gobal imagePullSecrets can also be enforced for all pods (see [Global Image Pull Secrets section](docs/usage.md#global-image-pull-secrets)).

 ### ⛩️ Exemptions